ibitcy/react-stores/README.md

     }

     private increaseLocal():void {
-        // You can use local state as natural React.Component this.setState({
+        // Also you can use local state as natural React.Component this.setState({
             counter: this.state.counter + 1
         });